Guigui220D/MainCraft/docs/io_api.md

 The minecraft client is made as to not directly depend on any graphics/etc library but abstract all of that through the I/O API.

 To create a new drop-in I/O replacement, refer to the [dummy io module](../src/frontend/dummy/) which implements a non-fonctionnal but compiling frontend with the strictly necessary functions that the engine calls.
 Fill in the functions you want.
+The main function should be rewritten, to allow making menus, etc, calling draw functions.

 The selected I/O frontend exposes both functions and structures for storing ressources and state of rendered objects that are then stored in the engine's objects.